Negative Cash Flow Meaning

-- #1 – Cash Crunch – Negative cash flow can lead to a cash crunch which might, in turn, lead to a delay in payments to suppliers and vendors.
+- #1 – Cash Crunch – Negative cash flow can lead to a cash crunch.
+It might, in turn, lead to a delay in payments to suppliers and vendors.
 This may affect your relationship with the vendors leading to poor service or even termination of contracts.
-Similarly, cash crunch situations can also force management to delay the salaries of the employees.
+Similarly, cash crunch situations can also force management to delay the employees’ salaries.
 This can lead to a high attrition rate and loss of talent to competitors.

 Unless the problem of negative cash flow becomes a common practice across multiple quarters, investors need not worry.
-It is very much part of business activities where firms have to sometimes spend more to evolve and find growth opportunities.
-However, investors should exercise caution as it can be a sign of a flawed business plan, lack of growth opportunities, or rather a case of missed opportunities or can also be a fraud.
+It is part of business activities where firms sometimes have to spend more to evolve and find growth opportunities.
+However, investors should exercise caution as it can be a sign of a flawed business plan, lack of growth opportunities, or a case of missed opportunities or fraud.

 This has been a Guide to Negative Cash Flow and its meaning.
-Here we discuss the interpretation of Negative Cash Flow along with practical examples and disadvantages.
+Here we discuss the interpretation of Negative Cash Flow and practical examples and disadvantages.
 You can learn more about accounting from the following articles –